 Note: This product is not designed for medium to high traffic areas.
 The wooden design is a thin yet durable veneer like foam surface that can be punctured under sharp animal nails, rough use, high heels, and the wooden pattern is not guaranteed to always line up between interlocking tiles.

-Material – Soft wood tiles are constructed of closed cell high density foam that helps ensure they are water proof, odor free, light weight yet durable and insulating.
+Material – Soft wood tiles are constructed of closed cell high density foam that helps ensure they are water resistant, odor free, light weight yet durable and insulating.

 Weight – Each tile weighs approximately 1.88 Lbs.

-Recommended Uses – Soft wood tiles have been used successfully as basement flooring, trade show flooring, exhibit flooring, retail display flooring, living areas, children’s play rooms, commercial applications, conventions, or any other location where an elegant yet cushioning flooring surface would be useful.
+Recommended Uses – Soft wood tiles have been used successfully as basement flooring, trade show flooring, exhibit flooring, retail display flooring, living areas, conventions, or any other location where an elegant yet cushioning flooring surface would be useful.

 Installation of interlocking tiles is very simple and typically done by the consumer.
 Typical installation of these tiles is as follows:

 - First, clean your sub floor so it is free of all dirt, grease or debris.

 - Start in one corner of the room with a corner tile and add border tiles outward along the adjacent walls.
 Add center, corner, and border tiles where you see fit.

 - When coming up to an opposite wall, make sure you cut the tiles to fit the area leaving a gap that’s roughly the thickness of the tiles being used to account for expansion and contraction of the floor tiles in varied temperature ranges.